thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 ## 2. Identify the needed `Software Everywhere` Terraform modules for the target architecture

-Let us first define which `Software Everywhere` Terraform modules we are going to use for own custom `BOM`. [`Software Everywhere`](https://github.com/cloud-native-toolkit/software-everywhere) project points to the  [Automated Solutions project](https://github.com/cloud-native-toolkit/automation-solutions) which contains several starting points for various setups.
+Let us first define which `Software Everywhere` Terraform modules we are going to use for our custom `BOM` file specification. [`Software Everywhere`](https://github.com/cloud-native-toolkit/software-everywhere) project points to the  [Automated Solutions project](https://github.com/cloud-native-toolkit/automation-solutions) which contains several starting points for various setups.

 In our case we have to major areas for `Terraform` modules we want to use: